hydoai/velovision/README.md

 What is velovision?
 -------------------

 velovision is the world's first computer vision-based active cycling assistance system.
 Currently, velovision performs Automatic Overtake Warning for  pedestrians, cyclists, and vehicles.

-See more about [its capabilities](https://hydo.ai) and [limitations](https://hydo.ai).
+In 2021, HYDO received K-startup grant via Hanyang University in Seoul, South Korea.

+In 2022, `velovision`, our active cycling assistance system was released under the Apache-2.0 open source license.

 <table>
   <tr>